 I watched this teenager’s performance of the Rachmaninov Second, and in the comments the pianist immediately had developed a cult-like following from the conservative, traditionalist, classical music armchair critics.
 I’m not sure where these people come from.
 I think it was because of his young age that they were literally worshipping him. (roll eyes) The comments were embarrassing to read.
 The video performance was uploaded near the beginning of the COVID-19 pandemic and based on the comments, most people had already gone insane and or emotionally flipped-out.
 Reminding me of most of the people in my apartment building who flipped out as well).
 The comments wrote about how they were in tears throughout the concerto, one person claimed to not have blinked during the entire length of the concerto, another person didn’t breathe for 40 minutes (the length of the piece) and other such nonsense.
 The pianist is from Russia so some conservatives had to launch into Russian nationalism and promote that conservative myth that only Russians can play Rachmaninov the best, which is ludicrous thinking to any rational, thinking person.
 A pianist originally from Brazil plays my favourite interpretation of the Rachmaninov Third.
 I was reminded again of just how conservative and backward-thinking the classical music armchair critics are.
 Then someone attributed it all to the Floating Cloud Being (the Christian deity) and there were umpteen comments about god.
 Some people quoting scripture and others writing “Glory to God.”
 Ugh.
 Other people stopping short of reciting The Nicene Creed.
 Yet this was a video performance about the Rachmaninov Second, not a video about a Russian Orthodox Liturgy and the existence or not of god.
 Sigh.
 Honestly people, get a grip.
 I think the world has gone insane.
 Well based on the comments under this video, it has.

 Then someone said that the pianist said he practises 11 hours a day and the armchair critics were so terribly impressed by that.
 Why?
 If he does practise 11 hours a day — which is doubtful — he didn’t explain how he does that.
 That would be done most intelligently in groups of 2-3 hours at a time, totaling 11 hours a day.
 At the Conservatory where I trained, no one practised 11 hours a day including the Performance Majors.
 It’s impossible if one has anything else to do in one’s day.
+And the Performance Majors have a curriculum to study in addition to their private instruction.

 Nobody commented on the pianist’s posture at the piano, probably because no one knows anything about that because I’ve long suspected that the classical music armchair critics are wannbe-musicians, by their musically-ignorant and conservative comments.
 This pianist at times was very bent over, especially in the third movement.
 Why has his professor not taught him to sit up tall and support his back?
 One gets more power by sitting up tall.
 It also feels better because, well, one’s back muscles are not working so hard when one is all bent over with one’s face almost on the keyboard.
 Later on in life, one will likely have lower back problems.
 I’ve not heard of any back problems with pianists who have correct form when playing.
 With some pianists, my back starts to hurt just from watching them play all bent over.
 I’m serious.